mstoews/noble-doc/src/content/docs/noble_ledger/landing_page.md

 ---
-title: Landing Page
+title: Landing Page Documentation
 description: Landing Page CTA
 ---

 # Features Highlight:
 ## All-in-one Software
-Combines all the main software you require to manage a condominium property
+Combines all the main software you require to manage a condominium property and accounting

 ### Data security
 Your data is important to you, and we use the latest standards to ensure your data remains private and secure.